Fort Point is a civil-war era brick fortress, designed to protect San Francisco Bay.

 This is East Beach, just steps from the parking lot.

-Stop at the Greater Farallones Visitor Center along the waterfront trail, and learn about the 3,295 square mile Greater Farallone National Marine Sanctuary off the North-Central California coast.
+Stop at the Greater Farallones Visitor Center along Crissy Field's waterfront trail, and learn about the 3,295 square mile Greater Farallone National Marine Sanctuary off the North-Central California coast.

 The path continues past the Warming Hut Cafe and Bookstore, towards Fort Point.

-The pathway is popular with cyclists, and you can ride all the way out to Fort Point.
+The waterfront pathway at Crissy Field is popular with cyclists, and you can ride all the way out to Fort Point.

 Know before you go